 Please don’t get me me wrong, there’s nothing wrong with corrective surgery.
-If by changing your appearance, this improves your well-being, none of us should have the right to complain.
-It’s a bit like feeling ‘trapped’ in the wrong ‘body’; who amongst us has the ‘arrogance’ to deny someone ‘well-being’ because he or she has never experienced such intense turmoil?
+If by changing one’s appearance, a person improves his or her wellbeing, none of us should have the gall to pass judgement.
+It’s a bit like feeling ‘trapped’ in the wrong ‘body’; who amongst us has the ‘arrogance’ to deny someone ‘wellbeing’ and ‘internal peace’ because he or she has never experienced such intense turmoil?
 If someone wants gender reassignment surgery, have some compassion and count yourself lucky.
 You’re not living in that person’s body.
-If you’ve never experienced such mental anguish, you should be courteous enough to keep your judgements to yourself.
+If you’ve never experienced such mental anguish, you should be courteous enough to keep your opinions to yourself.

 This is not what I am criticising.